gabrield03/cs163/docs/project-doc.md

 - **Statistical Testing**:
-	- I plan to use Analyis of Variance (ANOVA), one-way and multi-way, to evaluate whether the variance observed in average energy usage across months, between regions (SJ and SF), and by temperature are statistically significant.
+	- I used Analyis of Variance (ANOVA) (one-way and multi-way) to evaluate whether the variance observed in average energy usage across months, between regions (SJ and SF), and by temperature are statistically significant.
-		- One-way ANOVA will be used to compute the variance in average energy usage by month.
+		- One-way ANOVA is used to compute the variance in average energy usage by month.
-		- Multi-way ANOVA will be used to compute the variance between groups (average energy usage, temperature, and region).
+		- Multi-way ANOVA is used to compute the variance between groups (average energy usage, temperature, and region).

 	- ANOVA Assumptions
 		- Normality: The data within each group should be normally distributed.
 			- [Scipy - normaltest](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html)

-			- I will use the normaltest to test whether the average energy usage per month in a region is not normally distributed.
+			- I used the normaltest to test whether the average energy usage per month in a region is not normally distributed.
 			- The Null Hypothesis is that the data follows a normal distribution.
 We reject the null hypothesis if the p-value < 0.05.
 			It indicates that there is a low probability of sampling data from a normally distributed population that produces such an extreme value of the statistic.